-Jay Kitterman, consultant, Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register, “The clean label trend in grocery shopping.”
+Jay Kitterman, consultant, Culinary Institute, wrote this week’s Epicuriosity 101 column in the State Journal-Register entitled, “Do you know Hamantaschen?”